 Still Not Sure How To Curate Other People’s Content?

 If you are unsure or worried about breaking copyright laws, just remember these simple rules:

 - If you didn't create it, you need to link back to the original source

 - It's safer to link to content than to copy it

-In the end there isn't too much to worry about.
+In the end, there isn't too much to worry about using other people’s content on your blog.
 You will usually be contacted by the source if you end up stepping on any toes.
 A majority of people want you to remix and link back to their content.
 It's the heart and soul of what makes the web so powerful.